Guitar Lessons | Artist development, Aural Lessons, Song Writing Workshops, Theory Lessons, Composition Lessons, Jazz Improvisation Lessons

 Matthew also plays regularly in Biscotti, Shayan, Hydra Fashion Week, Lilly Tunley as well as freelancing in the Melbourne music scene.
 Recently Matthew has been writing music for a new project JOYING – his take on the classic jazz guitar trio.

-Matthew is currently teaching from his home studio located in Alphington.
+Matthew teaches from his home studio located in Alphington.
 As a passionate teacher he believes strongly in the power of music to enhance students well-being and mental health and is commited to delivering accessible, practical and engaging guitar lessons to students of all ages and experience.

 Matthew’s teaching philosophy is based on the understanding that music is not just an otherworldly talent that ‘you either have or you don’t’ but something that can be crafted from the ground up with proper instruction and deliberate and regular practice.
 He caters for all levels and abilities, whether you’re a high school student trying to get through your next AMEB exam, a person who has never played one chord before in their life or someone who has been around the traps but has reached a plateau in their playing – he can help take you further on your musical journey.